About Us

 Geographic Information Systems (GIS) Intern

-Eddie is the Geographic Information Systems (GIS) Assistant for NCBN through the Scientists-in-Parks internship program.
+Eddie served as the Geographic Information Systems (GIS) Assistant for NCBN through the Scientists-in-Parks internship program.
+Although his recent term has ended, he continues to work with our team as he finishes up his M.S. in Environmental Science and Management at the University of Rhode Island.
 He is responsible for adapting and implementing new draft Standard Operating Procedures (SOPs) developed by Southeast Coast I&M Network for using satellite imagery to monitor metrics such as marsh edge and unvegetated/vegetated area of coastal marshes in NCBN parks.
-Eddie is currently finishing his M.S. in Environmental Science and Management at the University of Rhode Island.
 Prior to joining NCBN, Eddie graduated from American University in 2021 and has interned with NCBN twice before as a Science Communication Assistant in 2019 and 2020.

 Scientists in Parks logo, shaped like a mountain with trees in front with text that reads "Scientists in Parks"